Scripture

 Ephesians 6

-Cited in A Body of Practical Divinity, A Child of Light Walking in Darkness, A Cloud of Faithful Witnesses + 22 more
+Cited in A Body of Practical Divinity, A Brief Declaration and Vindication of the Doctrine of the Trinity, A Brief Instruction in the Worship of God + 22 more

 It is the espousing incorporating grace, it gives us coalition and union with Christ's person; other graces make us like Christ, faith makes us members of Christ.
 1. Use of Exhortation: Let us above all things labor for faith: Fides est sanctissimum humani pectoris bonum (Ephesi…